Geocaching: don't hide a Cache near electricity pylons!

 More by this Author

 Condensation in the home can be a concern, but it's often easy to remedy.
-This Hub explains the causes of damp and how to cure it for free.
+This Hub explains how condensation causes damp and how to cure it - for good!

 Do you suffer from condensation building up on the inside of your car windows that makes it hard to see?
 This article explains why condensation builds and how to get rid of fogged windows.